Concept · article 06 of 15

 For most owners, the right move is to fix the product going forward and leave the past alone.
 Historical accuracy at the product level is rarely worth hours of manual editing.

-04 When to audit COGS
+04 When should I audit my COGS?

 • Quarterly.
 Suppliers raise prices; recipes drift.
 Once a quarter, redo the per-unit math.